peteroupc/peteroupc.github.io/graphics.md

     - were played on PCs, or
     - were played on game console Z.

-Statements like the following are not very useful, since they often don't relate to the actual performance of specific video games:
+By contrast, statements like the following are not very useful, since they often don't relate to the actual performance of specific video games:

 - "Game console X can process up to Y triangles per second".
 - "Video card X can render up to Y polygons per frame".
 - "Video card X can render up to Y pixels per second".
-- "Game X renders Y triangles per second", without stating the frame rate or the screen resolution.
+- "Game X renders Y triangles per second", without stating the frame rate or the  resolution.
-- "Game X issues Y draw calls per frame", since a single draw call can draw one triangle or tens of thousands.
+- "Game X issues Y draw calls per frame", since a single draw call can draw one triangle or tens of thousands.screen
 - "Character models in game X average Y triangles".

 The following are examples of the kind of statements desired:

 - _Actua Soccer_ (_VR Soccer '96_) (1995) [**averaged 776 triangles per frame**](http://www-graphics.stanford.edu/~bjohanso/asoccer_stats/) at 640 &times; 480 resolution.
 - _Terminal Velocity_ (1995) [**averaged 498 triangles per frame**](http://www-graphics.stanford.edu/~bjohanso/tv_stats/) at 640 &times; 480 resolution.
-- A benchmark of _Quake III Arena_ averaged about 3,250 and topped out at about 6,970 triangles per frame after back-face culling, at screen resolution 640 &times; 480 (Antochi et al. 2003)[^65], (Antochi et al. 2004)[^66].
+- A benchmark of _Quake III Arena_ averaged about 3,250 and topped out at about 6,970 triangles per frame after back-face culling, at screen resolution 640 &times; 480 (Antochi et al. 2003)[^64], (Antochi et al. 2004)[^65].

 <a id=Further_Reading></a>